 Thankfully, now we have much more advanced technology at our disposal that can do all the heavy lifting for us.
 Elmedia Player PRO is the perfect example.
 It’s one of the best deinterlacing softwares that can convert any interlaced video and make it perfect.

 Elmedia Player offers a capable deinterlace feature in the PRO version of the app.
 You can enable this in the player’s Preferences menu.
 To deinterlace video, this Mac video player uses Yadif video filter and checks the pixels of previous, current, and future frames to fill in gaps of the missing fields from the interlaced video using edge-directed interpolation.

-2. Activate Elmedia Player PRO.
-To do this copy and paste the activation code that was emailed to you after your payment was processed.
-Paste the code to the proper field in Elmedia’s settings and press OK.
-The activation is performed automatically.
-No reboot or restart is needed.
+2. Open Elmedia Player PRO.
+(Copy and paste the activation code that was emailed to you when you purchased the PRO version).
+Paste the code into Elmedia Player’s settings and press OK.
+The activation takes effect immediately and automatically with no need to reboot or restart your Mac.

-3. Open the video that you are going to deinterlace in the player.
+3. Choose the video you want to deinterlace and open the file in Elmedia Player.